Broncos, Colts struggling with new QBs, backfield issues - WHIZ News

 KEY MATCHUP: Both teams’ running backs vs. the other team’s run-stuffers.
 If either team can gain yards on the ground, it’ll make it easier on their QB.
 Otherwise, this game could be another prime-time slog.

-KEY INJURIES: While Colts coach Frank Reich has not said whether Taylor, the 2021 NFL rushing champ, will play, three-time All-Pro LB Shaquille Leonard and versatile DL Tyquan Lewis have been ruled out.
+KEY INJURIES: Colts coach Frank Reich ruled out Taylor, the 2021 NFL rushing champ, along with play-making safety Julian Blackmon (sprained left ankle).
+Also, three-time All-Pro LB Shaquille Leonard and versatile DL Tyquan Lewis have been ruled out.
 Both started the week in the concussion protocol.
-The other big questions are playing-making S Julian Blackmon (sprained left ankle), who missed last week’s game, and Pro Bowl DT DeForest Buckner (hip), who was on a pitch count Sunday.
+Pro Bowl DT DeForest Buckner (hip) was on a pitch count Sunday.
 The Broncos will be without RB Javonte Williams (ACL) and OLB Randy Gregory (knee), two of their best players.
 Williams is done for the year and Gregory will miss at least a month and maybe longer.
 Also out are S P.J.
 Locke, a key special teams player, and OLB Aaron Patrick, both of whom are in concussion protocol.
 OLB Jonathan Cooper and RG Quinn Meinerz are still dealing with pulled hamstrings.

 SERIES NOTES: The Broncos have won two of the past three in this series and are 8-3 all time at home. … Indianapolis has won all three playoff matchups… The most-anticipated game in the series came Oct.
 20, 2013, when Peyton Manning returned to Lucas Oil Stadium for the first time as a visitor.
 Indy won that game 39-33. … Hall of Fame QB John Elway was originally selected by the Colts No. 1 overall in the 1983 draft before being traded to Denver.